zingale/phy277/_sources/getting_started/computing.rst

 Computers are very good at repeating the same task over and over again.

-Our code is to learn how to write programs to automate operations on files (via the Unix shell) and manage data / do numerical calculations (via C++).
+Our goal is to learn how to write programs to automate operations on files (via the Unix shell) and manage data / do numerical calculations (via C++).

 Limitations
 ===========